-Collect medical history information for the past year, including information on all medications used within the past 30 days.
-Include herbal therapies, vitamins, and all over-the-counter as well as prescription medications.
+Fully document concomitant medications (taken within the past 30 days prior to the screening visit) and medical history (within 1 year prior to the screening visit) in the subject source documents.
 Throughout the subject's participation, obtain information on any changes in medical health and/or the use of concomitant medications.

-Targeted Medical History and Concomitant Medications will be collected in the eCRF as outlined in the MOP.
+Medical history and concomitant medications will be collected in the eCRF as outlined in the MOP.